Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: A Continuous-Time RL Algorithm

 \subsection{Discretization}

 Our approach for continuous-time RL is characterized by carrying out the entire analysis in the continuous-time setting and discretizing time only at the final implementation stage.
-The iterations in \eqref{eq_theta_update} and \eqref{eq_phi1_update} involve integrals that can be computed only by approximated discretized summations as well as the $\dd J$ term that can be approximated by the temporal difference between two consecutive time steps.
-We therefore discretize the interval \([0, T]\) into uniform time intervals of length \(\Delta t\), leading to the following schemes:
+There are two reasons for discretization.
+First, note that in the updating rules \eqref{eq_theta_update} to \eqref{eq:z1_def1}, we implicitly assume a {\it continuous} sampling of control $u_n(t)|x_n(t) \sim \mathcal{N}(\phi_{1,n} x_n(t), \phi_{2,n})$, which is not practical for actual inplementation.
+Second, The iterations in \eqref{eq_theta_update} and \eqref{eq_phi1_update} involve integrals that can be computed only by approximated discretized summations as well as the $\dd J$ term that can be approximated by the temporal difference between two consecutive time steps.\footnote{ Therefore, the error due to discretization also has two parts -- one by discretely sampling randomized controls and the other by computing the integrals using finite sums. \cite{szpruch2024optimal} focuses on the first type of error and \cite{basei2022logarithmic} on the second one in their analyses respectively.
+We address both types of discretization errors in the proof of Theorem \ref{thm_convergence_and_rate_in_main}, as well as in Theorems \ref{thm:phi1_convergence} and \ref{thm_phi_1_rate} in Appendix \ref{section_additional_proof_app} of the full online version of this paper, available at \url{https://arxiv.org/pdf/2407.17226} (which hereafter will be referred to as the “online version”).} Therefore, at the $n$th iteration we discretize the interval \([0, T]\) into uniform time intervals of length \(\Delta t_n\), leading to the following schemes: